BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/GettingStarted.md

 ## **3\.
 Creating your workspace**

 > This guide is using an example workspace!
 You will be able to better follow the tutorial by using it
 > Download the example workspace here: [https://drive.google.com/file/d/1PP9i2oAI9NZQx4aTooTFIe6laotVvOop/view?usp=sharing](https://drive.google.com/file/d/1PP9i2oAI9NZQx4aTooTFIe6laotVvOop/view?usp=sharing)
 {.is-warning}

+For this step, please close your game.
 Download the example workspace linked above and unpack it.
 Place it where you want to develop your mods.
-For example in your *Documents* folder on windows.
+For example in your *Documents* folder on windows

 You will also need an editor.
 I recommend VSCode or the Open Source alternative VSCodium: